ahanprojects/sprintasia-casestudy/README.md

 2. Setup .env `PORT` and `DB_URL`.
 See GORM documentation for more detail about the database setup.
 2. Build with `go build`
 3. Run `.\motion.exe`
-4. The backend will be hosted in port 3001
+4. The backend will be hosted in `PORT`

 #### Frontend
 1. Go to `system-flow/frontend`